 In 2010, the Lutheran-Catholic Dialogue completed a common statement entitled "The Hope of Eternal Life" which explored in depth the common belief of Catholics and Lutherans in Jesus Christ's promise of eternal life.
-This statement was an important milestone in its ecumenical work.
-The dialogue currently meets twice a year with Bishop Lee Piché and Rev. Lowell Almen serving as co-chairs.
+The dialogue currently meets twice a year with Bishop Denis Madden and Rev. Lowell Almen serving as co-chairs.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,